Jeunese/jeunese.github.io/docs/ux-writing.md

 ### On-screen copy (inline instruction)

-On-screen copy is brief text that appears on the page, alongside the UI element it references, and it is used when the information is:
+On-screen copy is brief text that appears on the page, alongside the UI element it references, and it's used when the information is:

 -  Essential to performing the task.
 -  Directly actionable.

-If there is enough space, the UX writer might also decide to include:
+If there's enough space, you might also decide to include:

 -  Important but not directly actionable information.
 -  Supplementary information, preventing the user from having to navigate elsewhere to find it.

-Embedding information directly within a feature in this way is often the best choice for providing contextual help.
+Embedding information directly within a feature is often the best choice for providing contextual help.
 It can, however, make the interface look cluttered or might not provide enough information to be useful.
 If this is the case, consider using **tooltips**.

 ### Tooltips